-The Multiplatform Distribution Project will enable community radio stations to provide their audiences with seamless, personalised digital experiences that listeners can readily access and enjoy regardless of where they live, time of day or their preferred device.
+The Multiplatform Distribution Project will provide community media audiences with seamless, personalised digital experiences that listeners can readily access and enjoy no matter where they live, time of day or their preferred device.

 The CBAA have partnered with two leading technology companies to deliver this project: Triton Digital is a global technology and services leader to the digital audio and podcast industry, and All in Media (AIM) is a worldwide supplier of smartphone apps, smart speaker integrations and broadcast systems for the radio industry.

 Digital radio sits alongside AM and FM as an alternative way for the community to listen to radio in a higher audio quality.
 Listening via digital continues to grow across major Australian cities.

 For some community radio stations, digital radio is an opportunity to broadcast the same diverse mix of content broadcast on their usual AM or FM channel, while for others, digital is used to broadcast exclusive content that can’t be heard elsewhere.

 CBF funding supports the Digital Radio Project, managed by the Community Broadcasting Association of Australia.
 This project helps community broadcasters in major Australian cities access the infrastructure needed to broadcast digitally.
 In the past year, 55 DAB+ and digital radio services were supported through the project.